Dilcia19/superstore/README.md

 - The `Canon imageCLASS 2200 Advanced Copier` consistently brought in high profits for the past 2 years.
 - Copiers in general, are a good product to invest in, they generate high profits even with low volume.
 - Each year, there is at least one copier on the list for top 5 products profitable products.
+- Copiers in general have a healthy profit margin.
+In the most recent year, the `Canon imageCLASS 2200 Advanced Copier` had a profit margin of 44%.

 Troublesome Markets:
 - Year after year, Texas and Illinois profits were consistently negative.
 In 2014, Texas had a net profit of -$9,000 and has remained negative, although the loss in profits fluctuate significantly year to year.